tmforum-oda/oda-ca-docs/Decision-Log/0003-reference-api-gateway.md

 ## Decision

-The Proposal is to support two open-source API Gateways: Kong API Gatway and Apache APISIX.
-Both usa the open-source model, cloud-native implementation and support for Kubernetes Operators.
+The decision is to support two open-source API Gateways: Kong API Gatway and Apache APISIX.
+Both use the open-source model, cloud-native implementation and support for Kubernetes Operators.

 ## Consequences

-The Canvas implementation needs to be extended to:

-* Include charts for both Kong and APISIX API Gatways.
-* Configure the specific authentication use-case, requiring integration to Keycloak.
-* Extend the API Operator to configure Keycloak.
+Having two API Gateways demonstrates the portability of components: Components declare their requirements for API Exposure and whe APIs will be exposed in either gateway.

+The [API Management Operators](https://github.com/tmforum-oda/oda-canvas/tree/main/source/operators/api-management#api-management-operators) has links to the two operators that will be maintained as part of Reference Implementation, as well as other vendor supported alternatives.